tonyboutwell/Quantum-Pathways/README.md

 ## Abstract

 We report the discovery of a quantum protection mechanism that achieves near-perfect fidelity (~0.999958) through precisely calibrated bracket gates.
+By enforcing geometric phase alignment among bracket parameters:

+$$
+\{\alpha \approx 2.3074, \beta \approx 1.3934, \gamma \approx -0.9259\}
+$$

-By enforcing geometric phase alignment among bracket parameters {α=2.3074,β=1.3934,γ=−0.9259}, our method demonstrates exceptionally high coherence preservation in simulation.
+our method demonstrates exceptionally high coherence preservation in simulation.
 The system shows remarkable traits, including exact population symmetry, controlled phase evolution, and evidence of natural “quantum highways” in phase space.
 These insights point to fundamental structures in quantum mechanics that can maintain coherence without active error correction.

 ---